NM-TAFE/civ-ipriot-in-class-demos/week11/preamble-lesson.md

 ### Reflection

-Jot down som[e strategies you can think of to addressing some of the questions above.
+Jot down some strategies you can think of to addressing some of the second-order problems above.
 > a.
 Answer here
 > b.
 Answer here
 > c.
 Answer here